Springe direkt zu Inhalt

 Pursuing a PhD at the Department of History and Cultural Studies

-This guide is designed to give students and graduates interested in doing a Dr. phil./PhD at the Department of History and Cultural Studies of Freie Universität Berlin some general information on the PhD procedure as laid down in the Joint Doctoral Degree Regulations for Dr. phil./PhD of Freie Universität Berlin (Gazette 60/2008 dated 2 December 2008).
+Students and graduates interested in pursuing a doctoral degree at the Department of History and Cultural Studies of Freie Universität Berlin will find general information on this page about the doctoral procedure in accordance with the regulations of the Joint Doctoral Degree Regulations for Dr. phil./PhD of Freie Universität Berlin (Gazette 60/2008 of December 2, 2008).
 An English translation hereof can be found here.
 This guide does not claim to be complete.

 In general, you will find all applications and forms for all processes in our download area.